SpartnerNL/Laravel-Excel/.github/ISSUE_TEMPLATE.md

 <!--

-Put an X between the brackets if you have done all of the following:
+Put an X between the brackets if you have done the following:

 -->

-* [ ] Able to reproduce the behaviour outside of your own code.
+* [ ] Able to reproduce the behaviour outside of your code, the problem is isolated to Laravel Excel.
 * [ ] Checked that your issue isn't already filed.
 * [ ] Checked if no PR was submitted that fixes this problem.